Albinger Archaeological Museum field trip

 The below video is pulled from Youtube automagically.
 Please report if it's wrong or inappropriate.

-Removing Spoil from Excavation — Archaeologist John Foster
+Test Screening Spoil — Archaeologist John Foster